stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 I was positively surprised that all points were easy and enjoyable for the participants.
 There was a slight slowdown with the tensor product, but it wasn't a blocker.

-In 2016, there were points 0., 1. and 2., all on-site.
-Because of the lack of preparation (0.) and more interesting parts (3. and 4.) it didn't go as well as the one of 2011 (one of my best educational experiences).
+In 2016, I covered only 0., 1. and 2., all on-site.
+Because of the lack of preparation (0.) and more interesting parts (3. and 4.) it didn't go as well as the one of 2011 (one of my best educational experiences ever!).

 ### Quantum cryptography and quantum information, ICFO (2011)